Aircraft Import/Export

 SB Pax Weight

-Passenger weight in kg
+Passenger weight in pounds

 SB Bag Weight

-Bag weight in kg
+Bag weight in pounds

 SB OEW